Good Ship Venus: Recordings

-Notable recordings include the Oscar Brand 1952 version, and the British punk band Sex Pistols, which appears on their Great Rock 'n' Roll Swindle album, and appears as the finale track in the film of the same name.
+Notable recordings include the Oscar Brand 1952 version (recording "Good Ship Venus" and "Friggin' In The Riggin" as separate songs), and the British punk band Sex Pistols, which appears on their Great Rock 'n' Roll Swindle album, and appears as the finale track in the film of the same name.
 Released as part of a double-A side, it reached No. 3 in the UK singles chart in 1979 and was the band's biggest-selling single.

 When a ship was required in The Goon Show it was often named the "Good Ship Venus" or "HMS Venus", one of several references to dirty jokes the Goons managed to get past the 1950s BBC censors.

 The American thrash metal band Anthrax covered the Sex Pistols' version, but with different lyrics.
 In 2006 Loudon Wainwright III recorded it on the compilation album Rogue's Gallery: Pirate Ballads, Sea Songs, and Chanteys.
 The American punk band Showcase Showdown also released a version of the song on a tribute to the Sex Pistols.

-Serbian punk rock musician Toni Montano recorded a version of the song, with lyrics in the Serbian language, entitled "Frigidna je bila", relying on the Sex Pistols version.
+Serbian punk rock musician Toni Montano recorded a song to the tune of the Sex Pistols version, with lyrics in the Serbian language, entitled "Frigidna je bila" (although the lyrics had no relation to the original).

 In Ken Russell's 2005 "Hot Pants Trilogy", "The Goodship Venus" short was billed as a musical trip around Cape Horn with "as horny a crew of sex-crazed sailors who ever sailed the seven seas."
 The trilogy received its world premiere at the Oldenburg Festival, Germany in September 2005.